appsecnz/appsecnz.github.io/conference/sponsorship.md

   - Four (4) complimentary tickets to the Pre-Conference Reception
   - Five (5) reserved passes for main Conference
   - Sponsor logo displayed on conference Web page, alongside Silver Sponsors
-  - Opportunity to include 100-word company description in [About Our Sponsors](sponsors/) section of conference Web page
+  - Opportunity to include 100-word company description in [About Our Sponsors](/conference/sponsors.html) section of conference Web page
   - Visual and verbal recognition of sponsor at opening and closing sessions of conference

-**7. International Travel Support**
+**7. Diversity Fund Support**

-The OWASP New Zealand Day Diversity and Financial Aid Fund has been established to provide financial assistance to students at New Zealand universities.
+The AppSec New Zealand Conference Diversity and Financial Aid Fund has been established to provide financial assistance to students at New Zealand universities.
 Each Diversity Fund sponsorship is intended to cover travel expenses for one New Zealand student, from outside the Auckland area, who will be attending or presenting at the conference.
 Each Diversity Fund support recipient will receive funding for return airfare from their nearest domestic airport to Auckland International Airport, two night's accommodation in a lodging near the conference venue, and return shuttle transportation between the airport and the accommodation.

 **Sponsorships Available:** No Limit